Skip to content

 One more problem was the speed.
 You could hear the horses thunder down the runway, but a tent was next to the runway.
 That blocked the view, as it was in front of me.
 So you need to pay good attention depending on where you are.

 Having continuous autofocus was a great help.
 If the people hadn’t been there, it would have been easy to photograph the riders and their horses.
-Next year, I’ll go earlier and grab a better spot.
+In the future, I’ll go earlier and grab a better spot.

 The Grand Autumn Festival was incredible.
 The martial arts displays were so good.
 Anyone with an interest in the samurai should see it.